michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 > Since `FCALLS` have to conform to the `Execution Engine` calling conventions and not to C calling conventions, `FCALLS`, need to be declared using special macros `(FCIMPL*)` that implement the correct calling conventions.

 It is all to do with `calling conventions`.
 It was mentioned before that `calling convention` is like a contract describing the way functions communicate using stack and registers but how does it work?
-This will be covered in next post with a journey to the assembly code.
+This will be covered in the next post with a journey to the assembly code.